uvistix/Matrimony-APP/README.md

 Welcome to the Matrimony App, a comprehensive platform for individuals seeking meaningful connections.
 This application allows users to create, update, and delete profiles, view profiles of the opposite gender with detailed information, and request contact details securely.

 ## Features
-User Profile Management: Create, update, and delete user profiles.
+User Profile Management: Create, update, and delete user profiles.<br>
-Profile Viewing: View profiles of the opposite gender with detailed personal, educational, professional, family, and kundli information (excluding contact numbers).
+Profile Viewing: View profiles of the opposite gender with detailed personal, educational, professional, family, and kundli information (excluding contact numbers).<br>
-Secure Contact Request: Request contact numbers, which are only shared upon mutual consent.
+Secure Contact Request: Request contact numbers, which are only shared upon mutual consent.<br>
-Subscription: One-click subscription activation for 30 days without a payment gateway (beta phase).
+Subscription: One-click subscription activation for 30 days without a payment gateway (beta phase).<br>
 Search and Filter: Search profiles by name and profile ID.
-Filter profiles by age, location, job sector, and more.
+Filter profiles by age, location, job sector, and more.<br>

 ## Technology Stack
-Frontend: React Native
+Frontend: React Native<br>
-Backend and Database: Firebase (Authentication, Database, Storage) Build Tool: Expo CLI
+Backend and Database: Firebase (Authentication, Database, Storage)<br>
+Build Tool: Expo CLI<br>

 ## Dependencies
 "dependencies": {